pynb-dag-runner/mnist-digits-demo-pipeline/README.md

 - The entire pipeline is run for all commits to pull request to this repository, and to commits to `development` branch.
 - From the build artefacts one can inspect the pipeline's outputs (and, in particular, model performances) for each pull request and commit.
 - The pipeline runs using (free) compute resources provided by Github.
 No other infrastructure is needed.
+- Forking this repo in Github gives a new pipeline with its own experiment tracker that can be developed independently.

 The below diagram shows a Gantt chart with runtimes of individual pipeline tasks.

 ![task-dependencies.png](./assets/runtimes-gantt-chart.png)

 Of note:
-- Tasks are run in parallel using all available cores using the Ray framework.
+- Tasks are run in parallel using all available cores.
 On (free) Github hosted runners there are two vCPUs.
+Parallel execution is implemented using the [Ray](https://www.ray.io/) framework.
 - The first ingestion task is retried until it succeeds (and to test error handling, the ingestion step is implemented to randomly fail or hang).
 This explains the failures (in red) in the above Gantt chart.

-Both of the above diagrams are included of all build artefact zip files for CI-runs of this repo.

 ### (2) Run pipeline as script (in Docker)